aragaki-jiyu/aragaki-jiyu/README.md

 ## Hi there 👋

+I'm an Asian Catholic Man Studying Artificial Intelligence as a undergraduate major.

+My interest is focused on NLP/Education.

+Hope to walk with you.
 <!--
 **aragaki-jiyu/aragaki-jiyu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.